amicaldo/strapi-google-maps/README.md

 - Strapi v5
 - To use the plugin without restrictions, you should consider getting an API key for the Google Maps Platform, with additional access to the Places API.

+## ⚠️ Migrating to v3

+After upgrading to v3, when testing the Google Maps field in the Strapi admin, carefully watch the browser console for Google Maps Platform errors.
+These messages commonly indicate missing API key permissions or restrictive key settings (e.g., missing Places or Geocoding API, wrong HTTP referrer restrictions).
+The errors include links/instructions to resolve the issue in Google Cloud Console.
+Follow them to:

+- Enable required APIs (Maps JavaScript API, Places API, Geocoding API)
+- Adjust key restrictions (HTTP referrers, IP/app restrictions)
+- Regenerate/update keys if necessary

+Once permissions are corrected, reload the admin and retest the field.

 ## 🔧 Installation

 You just need to install the `strapi-google-maps` package via npm, at the root of your strapi project.